dayvson/libvmod-api-auth/README.md

 #####Arguments:
   * public_key  -> A string property to access the public_key in your collection
   * private_key -> A string property to access the private_key in your collection
+  * rate_limit -> A string property to access the rate-limit in your collection

 #####Example:
 ```